The concept of Lead Time and Lag Time is very important in the project scheduling network diagram.

 Although this concept is not very difficult, a few people still find it difficult to understand.
 Therefore, in this blog post, I’m going to give a simple explanation about Lead Time and Lag Time with some real-world examples.

 Usually, when the first activity finishes, a second activity starts.
 This type of activity sequence is called Finish to Start and it happens the majority of the time.
 However, there are many instances when other situations arise; e.g. a second activity starts while the first activity is about to finish, or a second activity will start a few days after finishing the first activity.

 These two situations are termed as Lead and Lag.

-When the first activity is still running and second activity starts, this is called Lead, and the balance of time for the first activity is known as Lead Time.
+When the first activity is still running and second activity starts, this is called Lead.
+The balance of time for the first activity is known as Lead Time.
 Lead Time is the overlap between the first and second activity.

 You’re constructing a two-floor building, and now you have two activities in sequence; i.e. electrical work and painting.

-However, as you complete the electrical work of ground floor, you start painting it, and electrical work for first floor continues.
+However, as you complete the electrical work of ground floor, you start painting it while the electrical work for the first floor continues.

 Suppose you have to paint a newly constructed room.
-So the first activity would be applying the primer coating and then you will go for the final painting.
+The first activity would be applying the primer coating and then you will go for the final painting.
 However, after applying the primer coating, you must give it some time to dry properly.
-Once the primer coating dries, you can start final painting.
+Once the primer coating dries, you can start your final painting.
 The time given for coating to dry itself is called the lag time.

-Here, this blog post about lead and lag time finishes.
-I hope that you would have enjoyed reading it.
+This is where this blog post about lead and lag time finishes.
+I hope that you enjoyed reading it.

-Feel free to posts your thoughts and concerns through the comments section.
+Feel free to posts your thoughts and questions through the comments section below.